Who art near Aughrim,

 About The Wolfgang Forest

-In 1606 it was reported to the crown that Britain’s shipbuilding requirements could be supplied by the Shillelagh woods for 20 years.
+In 1606 it was reported to the crown that Britain’s shipbuilding requirements could be supplied by the Tinahely woods for 20 years.
 Many British merchants at that time preferred to have their boats built with Irish wood in Ireland.
-After the great fire of London in 1666, the Shillelagh Woods were further deforested to rebuild London, in fact using Shillelagh wood in Dublin was outlawed as it was in such short supply.
+After the great fire of London in 1666, the Tinahely Woods were further deforested to rebuild London, in fact using Tinahely wood in Dublin was outlawed as it was in such short supply.
 By 1700 forest cover in Ireland was down to a meagre 2% and it was said: “they had not left enough wood to make a toothpick”.

 Fast forward three centuries and this land was being used for livestock and is now surrounded by single-species Sitka-spruce plantations.